Stephen Chow (cardinal): Episcopal ministry

 After returning to Hong Kong, he elaborated further on his call to patriotism.
 He said:"Like many Hongkongers, I grew up during the colonial era when national sentiment and identity could hardly be part of our consciousness.
 It can be said that our blood does not carry any love for the nation...It requires extra effort to alter this mentality and it is even more difficult to do so after experiencing the social and political changes over the past decade...I believe both the central and local governments are also aware of this.
 We really need guidance from the Holy Spirit so we can love our country and our churches at the same time."
 He also called for dialogue with the government and that people should help the government improve for the sake of the country.

 In May 2023, Chow commented that he did not believe the Vatican-China deal was 'dead', despite disputes regarding Beijing's unilateral installation of bishops.
 He also said that "The fate of the church in China is inseparable from that of the country, as all the people of the church are also Chinese."On 9 July 2023, Pope Francis announced he plans to make him a cardinal at a consistory scheduled for 30 September.
 Chow commented on the appointment:

 I think the appointment as cardinal will strengthen the role of the Catholic Church in Hong Kong as a bridging church, to promote exchanges and interactions between mainland China and the universal Church.

 At the aforementioned consistory, he was made Cardinal-Priest of San Giovanni Battista de La Salle.
 He was subsequently appointed a member of the Dicastery for Interreligious Dialogue.
 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+He has been praised by state media in China as a 'bridge-builder'.